MJD-D/weather-forecast-techtest/README.md

 INSTALL AND RUN INSTRUCTIONS,

-firstly run npm install to ensure all dependencies are installed,
+firstly navigate to the directory where you have installed the app and run "npm install" to ensure all dependencies are installed,

-now to run the app locally run npm run dev
+now to run the app locally run "npm run dev" this will load at [localhost](http://localhost:3000/)

-to build the app run npm run build
+to build the app run "npm run build"

-and to run the tests run npm run test
+and to run the tests run "npm run test"

 DISCUSSION